PanagiotisVasilakis/thesis/5g-network-optimization/services/nef-emulator/README.md

 3. Start the NEF services by executing either the make up or make debug-up command in the NEF Emulator project directory.

 > 💡 Once you have completed these steps, NEF should be successfully onboarded to the CAPIF Core Function.
 To confirm this, check that 12 files have been created in the `app/core/certificates/` folder.

+## Architecture Overview

+### Directory layout

+- **backend/** – FastAPI application and Dockerfile. [`backend/app/app/main.py`](backend/app/app/main.py) defines the web server and routes.
+- **antenna_models/** – Antenna implementations and radiation patterns used to simulate different base station types.
+- **mobility_models/** – Example UE mobility patterns (linear, L‑shaped, etc.) and helpers for feeding trajectories to the emulator.
+- **rf_models/** – Path loss and radio‑frequency utilities for computing RSRP, SINR and similar metrics.

+### Core classes

+`NetworkStateManager` keeps track of UEs, antennas and current connections.
+When `simple_mode` is enabled it instantiates an `A3EventRule` for each UE to evaluate 3GPP event A3 conditions. `HandoverEngine` relies on `NetworkStateManager` to fetch RF metrics and apply decisions.
+Depending on configuration it either uses machine learning predictions or delegates to an `A3EventRule` check before calling `NetworkStateManager.apply_handover_decision()`.

+### Key files

+- [`backend/app/app/main.py`](backend/app/app/main.py) – FastAPI entrypoint mounting both NEF internal APIs and the northbound interface.
+- [`backend/Dockerfile.backend`](backend/Dockerfile.backend) – Builds the backend image using `tiangolo/uvicorn-gunicorn-fastapi`.